Heritage Trail

 -

-When Paxton did the plans for the park, he imagined that each building would have a different architectural style, so visitors could feel like travelling western Europe by simply strolling through the park.
-The Central Lodge – 18th century English style pavilion – is one of the eight park lodges.
+When Joseph Paxton was drawing his plans for the park, he imagined that each of the eight park lodges would have a different architectural style, so visitors could feel like travelling western Europe by simply strolling through the park: The Central Lodge is an 18th century English style pavilion.
+It has fluted chimneys, a balustraded parapet and decorative pilasters.

 -

 A Palm House was erected in the Upper Park in 1921.
-It was demolished in 1950 because of serious damage during the 1941 Blitz.
-It was then replaced by a conservatory, but this was also demolished in 1980 because of vandalism and Central Government cuts.
+It was demolished in 1950 due to serious damage during the 1941 Blitz.
+It was then replaced by a conservatory which stood for another 40 years.

 -